vikash-india/UnixNotes2Myself/linux/concepts/P003-BashBestPractices.md

 case $version in 2.*) :;; 2.6.*) # Shadowed case branches
 ```

-#### Portability
+### Best Practices - Portability
 ShellCheck will warn when using features not supported by the shebang.
-For example, if you set the shebang to `#!/bin/sh`, ShellCheck will warn about portability issues similar to `checkbashisms`:
+For example, if you set the shebang to `#!/bin/sh`, ShellCheck will warn about portability issues similar to `checkbashisms`.

 ```sh
 echo {1..$n}                     # Works in ksh, but not bash/dash/sh